probonopd/marlin-for-ender-2/README.md

 ## Flashing with USBASP

+* Connect USBASP to 6-pin header, DO NOT connect VCC from the USBASP to the printer.
+Have the printer powered by its PSU
 * Backup the original firmware with `sudo avrdude -p atmega1284p -c usbasp -F -U flash:r:factory.hex:i`.
 * Flash this firmware with `sudo avrdude -p m1284p -c usbasp -F -U flash:w:'/home/me/Downloads/Marlin.ino.hex':i`.
 A bootloader is not needed!